-The one thing that makes Android superior than other operating system is the level of customizability it offers to its users.
-Any file can be configured.
-Its open nature has encouraged a big community of developers to use the open-source code and add new features for advanced users or bring Android to devices build with other operating systems.
-That’s the reason it has the largest installed base of any operating system.
+The one thing that makes Android superior to other operating systems is the level of customizability it offers to its users.
+It even allows you to configure the system files.
+Its open nature has encouraged a large community of developers to use the open-source code and add new features for advanced users.
+That’s why it has the most extensive installed base of any operating system.

 What exactly is Build.prop?

-Build.prop is short for Build Properties.
+Build.prop stands for Build Properties.
 It’s a file located in the system folder that contains all the information about the device.
 One can change the device behavior by tweaking build.prop.
 The file is usually invisible to users, so you need to root your device to tweak its internal functions.

 How to tweak Build.prop?

 We bring you some of the useful Build.prop tweaks for your rooted Android device.
-They work for Android Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat and O version.
+They work for Android Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat, Oreo, Pie, Android 10, 11, and 12.
 Make sure you find the specified entries (if not, add them) in your Build.prop file and change the values as mentioned.